mrfragger/substitcher/README.md

 ### LUTs (lookup tables - color presets)
 - only applicable to video cuts
 - Browse gallery of thumbs to see the 560 LUTs
-- [download 6MB here](https://github.com/mrfragger/substitcher/raw/main/images/SubStitcherLUTs.zip) and open in your browser
+- [download 6MB SubStitcher LUT Gallery ](https://github.com/mrfragger/substitcher/raw/main/images/SubStitcherLUTs.zip) and open in your browser
 - final encode will include the LUTs that have been encoded in the cuts already

 ![](images/colors.jpg)